splconline/splc-scripts/README.md

 # splc-scripts
-A collection of scripts to automate SPLC (South Perth Learning Centre) processes.
+A collection of scripts to automate processes at the [South Perth Learning Centre](splc.org.au).
 All are written as Jupyter notebooks, some have been converted to Python scripts for convenience.

 Most scripts parse data from [Class Manager](classmanager.com.au) class management software for various purposes.